JacoMig/CodeExperiments/data-aggregation-set/README.md

 */
 ```

-A larger data set is provided in `sample-data.json`.
+The data set has to be found in `sample-data.json`.

-### Notes

-- The solution will be judged on correctness, clarity and efficiency.
-- Please include some tests which can be run to validate your solution.
-- We expect this should take roughly one hour.
+#### The application has a small forntend interface to let the user test it more easily!